Skip to main content

 This option is deprecated (since February 2021).
 The setting has moved into deep-compare settings for projects.
 See the Compare Threshold guide for more information on how to set things up.

 A color distance is computed for every diffing pixel.
-If all diffing pixels have a color distance smaller than the compareThreshold, the diff is considered okay and the two images will be considered visually equal.
+If all diffing pixels have a color distance smaller than the compareThreshold, the diff is considered acceptable and the two images will be considered visually equal.

 The difference is calculated according to the paper "Measuring perceived color difference using YIQ NTSC transmission color space in mobile applications" by Y. Kotsarenko and F. Ramos.